American Geriatrics Society cautions seniors about certain drugs

 Older adults may be at increased risk for problems related to drug side effects or interactions.

 That’s because older bodies process medications differently.
-And also because so many seniors take multiple drugs for multiple health conditions.
+And also because many seniors are taking multiple drugs for multiple health conditions.

 To reduce risk, the American Geriatrics Society (AGS) maintains a list of medications that are more likely to cause problems for seniors.

-It’s called the AGS Beers Criteria (informally, the Beers list) and is for doctors to use when they’re prescribing drugs to patients who are 65 or older.
+It’s called the AGS Beers Criteria (informally called the Beers list) and is for doctors to use as a reference when prescribing drugs to patients who are 65 or older.

 For caregivers, being more informed about these medications means you’ll be able to ask better questions and be more aware of potential problems.